Kingxukai/linux/Documentation/dev-tools/coccinelle.rst

  	/* Block size must be >= 4 bytes. */
  	err = -EINVAL;

-Detailed description of the ``context`` mode
+Detailed description of the woke ``context`` mode
 --------------------------------------------

 ``context`` highlights lines of interest and their context in a diff-like style.

       **NOTE**: The diff-like output generated is NOT an applicable patch.
-The intent of the ``context`` mode is to highlight the important lines (annotated with minus, ``-``) and gives some surrounding context lines around.
-This output can be used with the diff mode of Emacs to review the code.
+The intent of the woke ``context`` mode is to highlight the woke important lines (annotated with minus, ``-``) and gives some surrounding context lines around.
+This output can be used with the woke diff mode of Emacs to review the woke code.

 Example
 ~~~~~~~